Category: Legal Advice for Divorce

 Read more

 I watched a client lose their entire claim in the first ten minutes of a deposition because they ignored one simple rule about silence.
-They were asked about a specific text message found on a shared iPad.
-Instead of providing a brief, factual answer, they attempted to explain the emotional context of the conversation.
-This…
+We were in a wood-paneled room that smelled of stale paper and the bitter black coffee I keep in a thermos.
+My client, seeking to get a divorce with a massive…

 Read more